Log-Harnack inequality for reflected SPDEs driven by multiplicative noises and its applications: Introduction

 However, most of the works listed above studied the SPDEs with additive (colored or white) noise and monotonic drifts.
-In this paper, we devote to the study of the dimension-free Harnack inequality relative to \eqref{spde-1.1} with multiplicative noises and Lipschitz continuous coefficients.
-In this general case, it seems that the Harnack inequality with power is not available, see \cite{RoWa-10, Wan-13} for more explanations.
-Hence, instead of the Harnack inequality with power, for this general case, we will investigate the log-Harnack inequality to the solution of \eqref{spde-1.1} under the assumptions {\bf A1)}-{\bf A3)} below.
+The studies on the Harnack inequalities with power for semilinear stochastic partial differential equations driven by multiplicative noises are very rare.
+It is initially established by F.-Y. Wang in \cite{Wan-11} and then is generalized in \cite{ZhSa-13}, see also \cite{Wan-15}.
+To the best of my knowledge, all of the works deal with a noise ``multiplicative noises'', roughly speaking, the diffusion coefficients are Hilbert-Schmidt operator even there is no reflection, see \cite{RoWa-10} or \cite{Wan-15} for more explanations.
+On the other hand, in our case, the space-time white noise is considered, which is more difficult.
+So, under our framework, it seems to be impossible to establish the Harnack inequality at present, because the space-time white noise is considered and the diffusion coefficient $\sigma$ can not be regarded as a Hilbert-Schmidt operator on $L^2(0,1)$.
+Therefore, in this paper, instead of the Harnack inequality with power, in our framework, we devote to investigating the weak form of the Harnack inequality, i.e., the log-Harnack inequality to the solution of \eqref{spde-1.1}.
 The log-Harnack inequality relative to SPDEs driven by multiplicative noises is first studied in \cite{RoWa-10} for a special case of the coefficient $\sigma$ and then it is generalized in \cite{WaZh-14} to the general coefficient $\sigma$.
 All of these works deal with the SPDEs without reflection term $\eta$.
 It is valuable to point out that their results obtained in \cite{RoWa-10} and \cite{WaZh-14} can not be applied to reflected SPDEs \eqref{spde-1.1}, see Remark \ref{rem-4.1-170607} for details.
 This is one of the main motivations of this paper.
 To investigate the log-Harnack inequality relative to the solution $u(t,x)$ of \eqref{spde-1.1}, the estimate of the Gradient estimate of the solution is studied by the approach of penalization and a comparison principle of SPDEs.
-We finally point out that SPDEs with two reflections, in particular, the existence and uniqueness of solutions, invariant measures and large deviation principles, are also actively studied, see for example, \cite{Oto-06} for the case of additive noises and \cite{ZhYa-14, Zh-12, ZhYa-11} for that of multiplicative noises.
-In fact, the method used in this paper can also be applied to the study of Harnack type inequalities for SPDEs with two reflections, which is now in progress \cite{NiXi-17}.

 Let us introduced some notations, which will be used throughout this paper.
 Let $H=L^2(0,1)$ and denote its scalar inner product and norm by $\langle \cdot, \cdot \rangle$ and $|\cdot|$ respectively, that is